-- Qualitative considerations: Discipline-based scholarship, pedagogical research, and (i) contributions to practice are all valued.
+- (ii) Quantitative considerations: Candidates need only provide evidence of one type of integration to meet the requirements, but it is expected that tenured faculty members will be able to demonstrate integration throughout the review period. - (d) Scholarship - Qualitative considerations: Discipline-based scholarship, pedagogical research, and (i) contributions to practice are all valued.
 Activities subject to a rigorous review process, typically blind peer reviewed, are essential.
 Articles published in journals that do not follow a rigorous review process will not be considered as indicators of scholarship by the IJCBE RPT Committee.
 Non-peer-reviewed research activities are viewed as scholarly activities, but a record consisting solely of non-peer-reviewed activity is not sufficient for promotion.
 Scholarship will be evaluated based on both the influence and impact of individual works and the venues through which they are disseminated.
 If there is any question about whether certain research is of acceptable quality, the College encourages scholars to discuss potential projects, anticipated work product, and target publication/dissemination outlets with colleagues before investing substantial time and effort in the work.
 The College values substantive contributions to collaborative and cross-disciplinary work as well as solo-authored work.
 The IJCBE RPT Committee will refer to the candidate's provided descriptions to evaluate whether the candidate's specific contributions to collaborative work (multi-authored pieces) are substantive enough to earn credit as publications toward promotion.
 The College recognizes the potential trade off in quality of scholarship over quantity of products.
 Fewer publications of consistently high quality and/or publications in top journals are better than numerous publications in less rigorous outlets.
 Ultimately, the Committee will assess the quality of the candidate's research contribution and make suitable quality/quantity adjustments in light of evidence provided by the candidate, external and internal reviewers, and information collected by the Committee.
 Candidates are responsible for providing evidence regarding the quality and impact of their scholarship. - (ii) Quantitative Considerations: Quantitative indicators can provide insight into the quality of scholarship.
 Candidates are required to submit ratings (see Section 9.05) from a number of reputable organizations to help with evaluation of journal quality.
 A record of scholarship without quantitative indicators of quality is unacceptable for promotion.
 Normally, candidates for promotion should have: - 1.
-At least one high quality publication on average every two years since deadline for submission of tenure review materials, and - 2.
-At least three publications in high quality peer-reviewed journals since deadline for submission of tenure review materials, and - 3.
-Have made noticeable contribution to their area(s) of expertise over the course of their career, which may be measured by frequency of publication, the frequency with which the candidate's work is cited by others, reputation within the field as reported by reviewers, service as an editor of a journal in the candidate's field, the extent to which the candidate serves as a mentor to others in their field, and/or other relevant and appropriate evidence provided by the candidate.
+At least one high quality publication on average every two years since tenure review, and - 2.
+At least three publications in high quality peer-reviewed journals, and - 3.
+Have made noticeable contribution to her/his area of expertise, which may be measured by frequency of publication, the frequency with which the candidate's work is cited by others, reputation within the field as reported by reviewers, service as an editor of a journal in the candidate's field, the extent to which the candidate serves as a mentor to others in her/his field, and/or other relevant and appropriate evidence provided by the candidate.

-The candidate has the burden of proving that their work meets these requirements.
+The candidate has the burden of proving that her/his work meets these requirements.
 In exceptional cases, a publication in an indisputably top journal in the candidate's field may be weighed more heavily.
 In addition to a publication record, candidates must have a pipeline of research projects at various stages.